 It’s not an excuse to say, “There’s frivolous lawsuits, so let’s put a cap on righteous lawsuits where someone did something really wrong intentionally that hurt someone or killed someone.”

 It’s not fair to say, “There’s ambulance chasers on billboards so, therefore, corporations should not be responsible for their misconduct.”
 Those are real problems.
-I’m not disagreeing.
 I agree.

 But, what I want to talk to you about the end is, the confusion of that issue with what we’re talking about today is why corporations get away with it, and it’s not a mistake that people confuse those issues.